-Remember folks, according to your (omniscient) doctor androgens like T and DHT are supposed to cause prostate cancer, not cure it!
+Remember folks, according to the FDA androgens like T and DHT are supposed to cause prostate cancer, not cure it!
 In those trials, instead of ascribing the benefit of stopping the cancer to T, the benefit was ascribed to the co-administered “chemical castration” agent leuprolide.
-Why didn’t the leuprolide save the millions of other men who got treated with it, but without the additional testosterone!?
+Why didn’t the leuprolide save the millions of other men (with metastatic prostate cancer) who got treated with it, but without the additional testosterone!?
 What would be the rationale of administering a “chemical castration” agent together with the very hormone the castration agent is supposed to block the synthesis of!?
 Only one reason, really.
 It is a desperate attempt to salvage the idiotic theory that androgens cause prostate cancer.
-This travesty is possible only because the official medical authorities have the power to ascribe benefits (or harm) from treatment to whatever chemical they choose.
-Whether that makes absolutely no sense, contradicts the evidence, or is an obvious idiocy/fraud is immaterial.
-As we are told every day by mainstream media and the doctors themselves, we need medical degrees to be LICENSED/PERMITTED to even surmise we are being scammed.
-Simply put, we are NOT LICENSED to think for ourselves.
+This travesty is possible only because the public health authorities like the FDA have the power to ascribe benefits (or harm) from treatment to whatever chemical they choose.
+Whether that makes absolutely no sense, contradicts the evidence, is a potential conflict of interest (even fraud??), etc is immaterial.
+As we are told every day by mainstream media, we need medical degrees to be LICENSED/PERMITTED to even surmise we are being scammed.
+Simply put, we are NOT LICENSED to think for ourselves when it comes to our own health.
 This way people will obediently accept their “treatment” and simultaneously continue to be duped too so that they keep paying an arm and a leg for a system that quite openly kills them.

 The bizarre design of the trial does not stop with HGH and abnormally high DHEA dosing.
 Same goes for metformin.
 It has become the darling chemical of the “official” (read: run by Big Pharma) anti-aging industry and multiple clinical trials with it are currently in progress with the hopes that it can reverse aging, treat/prevent cancer, dementias, Parkinson Disease (PD), osteoporosis, immune system aging, etc. None of those trials have shown an actual cure or reversal of aging.
 On top of that, now we have evidence that mitochondrial toxins like metformin raise lactic acid and cause systemic metabolic acidosis, which can directly CAUSE cancer.
 Remember, the Warburg “Effect” (lactic acidosis) is now acknowledged by even mainstream medicine to also be a cause of cancer.